mesolex/mesolex/docs/adding_datasets.md

 These steps are broken down below, with reference to events in the Git history that provide a good illustration of the process.

+For an example of what this all looks like, look at [the pull request for adding Duraznos verbs](https://github.com/mesolex/mesolex/pull/24/files).
+Note that some aspects of the import process have changed (e.g. "language" has become "dataset" in Mesolex's internal terminology), but it still works as a simple example of the total changes needed to add a new dataset.

 ## Add searchable data definitions

 Data imported into Mesolex is saved in the form of JSON documents attached to the `data` field of the `lexicon.models.Entry` model.